madgeekfiend/SavageHack/README.markdown

 SavageHack
 ==========

 A roguelike game written in JAVA that utilizes the SavageWorlds rule system for fast, furious and fun combat!
+For my co-worker Brian I am going to add the ability to Flirt with the monster.
+Your mileage may vary.

 ### Development Environment ###